Shakespeare in Canada: A World Elsewhere?

 Author InformationDiana Brydon is Robert and Ruth Lumsden Professor of English at the University of Western Ontario.

-Irena R. Makaryk is a professor in the Department of English at the University of Ottawa.
+Irena R. Makaryk is a Distinguished University Professor in the Department of English at the University of Ottawa.

 Table of contents